Electronic Arts: 1991–2007: Larry Probst era, continuous expansion, and success into the new millennium

 In 1991, Trip Hawkins stepped down as EA's CEO and was succeeded by Larry Probst.
 Hawkins went on to found the now-defunct 3DO Company, but still remained EA's chair until July 1994.
 In October 1993, 3DO developed the 3DO Interactive Multiplayer, which at the time was the most powerful game console.
-Once a critic of game consoles, Hawkins had conceived a console that unlike its competitors would not require a first-party license to be marketed, and was intended to appeal to the PC market.
-Electronic Arts was The 3DO Company's primary partner in sponsoring their console, showcasing on it their latest games.
+Once a critic of game consoles, Hawkins had conceived a console that unlike its competitors would not require a first-party license to be marketed and was intended to appeal to the PC market.
+Electronic Arts was the 3DO Company's primary partner in sponsoring its console, showcasing on it its latest games.
 With a retail price of US$700 compared to its competitors' $100, the console lagged in sales, and with the 1995 arrival to North America of Sony's PlayStation, a cheaper and more powerful alternative, combined with a lower quality of the 3DO's software library as a backfiring of its liberal license policy, it fell further behind and lost competition.
 Electronic Arts dropped its support for 3DO in favor of the PlayStation, 3DO's production ceased in 1996 and, for the remainder of the company's lifetime, 3DO developed video games for other consoles and the IBM PC until it folded in 2003.